Amiri83/Zabbix_Api_Monitoring/README.md

 sudo dnf install zabbix-sender
 </pre>
 for Redhatbase

-3. add crontab for parse like below (I added for each 2 min you can define your own)
+3. **add crontab for parse like below (I added for each 2 min you can define your own)**
 <pre>
 */2 * * * * root python3 /path/to/parser.py  > /tmp/zbx.txt && zabbix_sender -c /etc/zabbix/zabbix_agent2.conf -i /tmp/zbx.txt
 </pre>

-4.The parser provides 6 KPIs per API.
-You can add the desired items to your Zabbix configuration as needed.
+4. **The parser provides 6 KPIs per API.
+You can add the desired items to your Zabbix configuration as needed.**
 Here is a sample:
 first go to your api-host on zabbix and add item as below